 When I started writing for CraftBeerAustin.com back in 2015, my first series of articles was about Women in Beer.
 I am happy to announce that thanks to the ladies of the Austin chapter of the Pink Boots Society, I am bringing back the Women in Beer series.
-This edition features Colleen Hogan, tasting room sales associate for Jester King Brewery.
+This edition features Colleen Hogan, cellaring, and packaging for Jester St. Elmo Brewing.

 Describe your average week.
 What are you responsible for?

 I work in the tasting room at Jester King Brewery.
 I’m responsible for beer line cleaning and shuffling kegs/cases to their respective places.
 Beer pouring, storytelling and sometimes I herd goats.
 On an average week I’m there all weekend and some change so come out and say hello!

 I absolutely love everyone I work with.
 We talk about terroir a lot here at Jester King and the people definitely make this place special.
 Working next to people that share the same interest in beer and fermentation is comforting.
 We all take part in sharing and learning from each other.
 It’s been an extraordinary experience so far.
 Being outside on a farm is therapeutic.
 We just opened up a beautiful two mile long nature trail that I fully take advantage of on my days off.

 What challenges have you faced in this or previous roles in the beer industry?

 Does the pandemic shutting everything down in March of 2020 count as a challenge?
 I’m incredibly lucky to have only been furloughed for two months.
 Reopening Jester King with a completely different service model was difficult.
 Took a lot of work and I feel like we executed it safely.